Who cares about the galaxy far away, when you have customers swarming around waiting to be pulled into your universe right here?

 I’d love to hear from you in the comments below with questions you have or other ways you have used or seen lead magnets used.

 At the market, every restaurant in the area has someone there to grab the fresh catch and bring them back for their daily menus.
-Some chefs would not send someone else to make such an important selection while others have their shoppers out gathering everything for them.
+Some chefs come out themselves, not leaving this task to anyone else while others have their shoppers out gathering the supplies.

 Marketing is like fishing.
 You can catch the attention of thousands and even drive them right to the door of your website, but if people don’t like what they experience once they get there, they move on down to the next spot.